sajov/feathers-solr/README.md

 ## Documentation

-Please refer to the [feathers-solr documentation](http://docs.feathersjs.com/) for more details.
+Please refer to the [feathersjs](http://docs.feathersjs.com/) for more details.

 ## Start Solr
 ```